khakhalin/notes/00_queue_to_do.md

 * tunnel (?) - in the ssh / linux context
 * what is pyspark? (without details for now, just the main idea)
 * LODs for [[tableau]] - read and document this: https://www.flerlagetwins.com/2020/02/lod-uses.html
+* In [[kibana]], how to color by log event name severety, so that 'Error' were always red?
+Currently I can only do top count, as as errors are less frequent, it looks almost ok, but there seems to be a better way
 * https://regex101.com/quiz
 * brew
 * json and swagger